philipluk/primeclue/NEXT_FEATURES.md

 If you'd like some feature implemented, and it's not on the list below, let me know at [lukasz.wojtow@gmail.com](mailto:lukasz.wojtow@gmail.com).<br>

+<h4>Allow merging classifiers</h4>
+Merge two classifiers into one from GUI.

 <h4>Display cost per data point</h4>
 For Cost objective it would be interesting to see value of cost / data point